Homesickness During the Holidays

 Be Patient

-Just focus on the new experiences you have had and some new ones that await, and just know that soon enough you’ll be home.
+Just focus on the new experiences you have had and some new ones that await, and you just know that soon enough you’ll be home.

 Contact Family Back Home

 And now you can see your friends and family on the holiday.
 Think about it.
-Wherever your friends and/or family members are, they could put a laptop or a tablet at the head of your dining room table and eat with you this holiday season.
+Wherever your friends and family members are, they could put a laptop or a tablet at the head of your dining room table and eat with you this holiday season.

 Keep in Touch with Your People Back Home

-Sure, it’s not the best way to spend time with your family for sure, but being able to see the smiles on your family members’ faces would certainly beat a boring phone call wouldn’t it?
+Sure, it’s not the best way to spend time with your family for sure, but being able to see the smiles on your family members’ faces would certainly beat a boring phone call, wouldn’t it?

 Create New Traditions Abroad